-The existing irrigation facility of the research station is fulfilled through a rain water catch pit and a tube well that has been constructed in the center.
-These two-water sources are not enough for irrigation purposes during the drought period of the year.
-Strengthening irrigation facilities of the center is an essential need to ensure the ongoing research activities and provide services and follow-up support for the farmer production organization (FPOs) established under Component 2 of the ASMP.
+But existing research and laboratory facilities of the station is not enough the cater to the farmers and the country requirements.
+Strengthening infrastructure and Technological/Technical capacities of the Department of Agriculture is an essential need to ensure provision services and follow-up support for the farmer production organization (FPOs) established under Component 2 of the ASMP.

-Enhancing the irrigation facilities of FRDI- Horana will be a sustainable solution for the continuing of modern technologies that are introduced to the farmers by ASMP.
-Hence, ASMP proposes to enhance the irrigation facilities of the above station.
+Enhancing the research and laboratory facilities of FRDI- Horana will be a sustainable solution for the continuing of modern technologies that are introduced to the farmers by ASMP.
+Hence, ASMP proposes to enhance the laboratory facilities of the above station.

-Therefore, launching of capacity building program to enhance the facilities of the fruit research and development institute is an essential and mandatory requirement of the agriculture sector modernization.
+Therefore, launching of capacity building program to enhance the research and laboratory facilities of the fruit research and development institute is an essential and mandatory requirement of the agriculture sector modernization.

-Purpose of the project (What is going to be achieved by carrying out the project)
+Purpose of the project (What is going

-The project will directly result the enhancements of irrigation facilities at FRDI- Horana.
+(What is going to be achieved by carrying out the project) The project will directly result the enhancements of irrigation facilities at FRDI- Horana.
 Ultimately, it gives the benefits to the farmers who have engaged in fruits cultivation in the country.
 The following purposes will be achieved by implementing the subproject.